top of page

 Tips for Reducing Digital Eye Strain

-Follow the 20-20-20 Rule: Take a break every 20 minutes, look at something 20 feet away for 20 seconds to reduce eye strain.
+Follow the 20-20-20 rule: Take a break every 20 minutes and look at something 20 feet away for 20 seconds to reduce eye strain.

-Take Regular Breaks: Incorporate short breaks into your screen time routine to rest your eyes and stretch your body.
+Take regular breaks: Incorporate breaks into your screen time routine to rest your eyes and stretch your body.

 Importance of Eye Exams for Screen Users

-Regular eye exams are essential for individuals who spend a significant amount of time on digital devices.
-Our optometrists in Victoria, BC can assess your eye health, prescribe corrective eyewear if needed, and provide recommendations for managing digital eye strain.
+Regular eye exams are essential for individuals who spend significant time on digital devices.
+Our optometrists in Victoria, BC, can assess your eye health, prescribe corrective eyewear if needed, and provide recommendations for managing digital eye strain.

 Ergonomic Workspace Setup

-Creating an ergonomic workspace can also contribute to reducing digital eye strain.
+Creating an ergonomic workspace can also help reduce digital eye strain.
 Ensure your monitor is at eye level, use proper lighting, and adjust your chair and keyboard for optimal comfort.

 By implementing these tips and seeking guidance from an optometrist, you can mitigate digital eye strain and maintain healthy vision in the digital era.